What is a ‘Data Only Plan’ and what’s a ‘Data Led Plan’ ?

 Optus launched their 5G Home Internet plan in 2019, while Telstra just recently launched their 5G Home Internet plan.
 Optus and Vodafone both offer unlimited data on their 5G fixed wireless plans, while Telstra offers 1TB of data.
 This data inclusion is far better than mobile broadband, making fixed wireless a worthy alternative.
 But the disadvantage of not being able to take your Internet around whenever you leave your home still remains.

 Summing up – the future of data plans

 The average Australian is using less and less time making calls and sending fewer texts each year.
 They prefer to browse the internet, send messages through apps and communicate with their friends and family via social media sites such as Facebook and Twitter.
-They do those things across a range of devices.
-Often, they use more than one device at once.
+They do these things across a range of devices.
+Often, they use more than one device at a time.

-With the NBN changing the economics of broadband, creating an unexpected incentive for phone companies to offer mobile broadband plans with huge data bundles and the impending arrival of 5G networks – which could be 100 times faster than we’re used to 4G being – and could arrive as early as 2020, this is a time of change for telco – as always.
+With the NBN changing the economy of broadband, creating an unexpected incentive for phone companies to offer mobile broadband plans with huge data bundles and the ongoing rollout of 5G networks – which could eventually be 100 times faster than we’re used to 4G being – this is a time of change for telco – as always.

 You may also want to consider tethering your tablet or laptop to your phone.
 It can be just as affordable as taking a data only SIM.

 - The ACMA has a wealth of information on mobile broadband plans and their impact on the economy.
 One such example is shown here and is the source of the infographic we have used on this page.